oskitone/higher_lower/assembly_guide/docs/prep-for-hacking.md

 This one is harder to test, but if you've got it soldered and all the previous steps' tests passed, you're good to go!

 :::note No but really
 J1 is a header that connects to a programmer, letting you upload new code to the microcontroller.
 Code and basic usage are described in the [project's github repo](https://github.com/oskitone/higher_lower).
-It's a bit advanced, so, for now, I've left it out of the assembly guide.
+It's a bit advanced, so, for now, it's been left out of the assembly guide.

 Please [_email_ me to let me know](https://www.oskitone.com/contact) how it goes or if you need any help.
 :::

+## How it works

+The 2x3 header at J1 connects to six pins on the ATtiny85 used for In-Circuit Serial Programming (ICSP), a method for updating a chip's functionality without having to send it back to the factory.